-CIM’s survey from earlier in the year showed consumer trust in brands on social media to be falling, with firms seemingly more inclined now to try and manipulate their reputation through a number of grubby tactics.
+CIM’s survey showed consumer trust in brands on social media to be falling, with firms seemingly more inclined now to try and manipulate their reputation through a number of grubby tactics.

 Some 30% of consumers say they now have little or no trust in brand information they see on Facebook, up from 20% in 2014.
 That increase is matched by Twitter, Instagram, Pinterest and LinkedIn.
 Ouch.

 The advice of Chris Daly, CEO of CIM, is to focus on building relationships with customers on social media, rather than seeing it as an opportunity to promote your brand image, at all costs.